 The XDS is a string represented as an XML tag named "XDS", which has attributes that describe information about the actual XML data in the column; such information includes the name of the file that contains the actual XML data, and the offset and length of the XML data within that file.
-The attributes of the XDS are described below.
+The attributes of the XDS are described in the following list.

-- FIL The name of the file that contains the XML data. - OFF The byte offset of the XML data in the file named by the FIL attribute, where the offset begins from 0. - LEN The length in bytes of the XML data in the file named by the FIL attribute. - SCH The fully qualified SQL identifier of the XML schema that is used to validate this XML document.
+- FIL The name of the file that contains the XML data.
+You cannot specify a named pipe.
+Importing or loading XML documents from a named pipe is not supported. - OFF The byte offset of the XML data in the file named by the FIL attribute, where the offset begins from 0. - LEN The length in bytes of the XML data in the file named by the FIL attribute. - SCH The fully qualified SQL identifier of the XML schema that is used to validate this XML document.
 The schema and name components of the SQL identifier are stored as the "OBJECTSCHEMA" and "OBJECTNAME" values, respectively, of the row in the SYSCAT.XSROBJECTS catalog table that corresponds to this XML schema.